-6. Biohazardous or Biomedical (infectious/red bag) wastes, including all types of needles, syringes, blades or sharps.
+6. Biohazardous or Biomedical (infectious/red bag) waste, including all types of needles, syringes, blades or sharps.

-8. Liquid Wastes including, but not limited to, paints, solvents and fuels.
+8. Liquid Waste including, but not limited to, paints, solvents and fuels.

 9. Sludge, including, but not limited to, septic tank, grease trap and industrial sludge.

 12. Pressurized Gas Cylinders that are larger than one (1) gallon in size, such as welding cylinders, freon tanks and propane tanks (unless cylinder valves are removed).